Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

-Moreover, in finite systems whose bounded geometries support families of classical POs, these orbits can play an enhanced role due to the repeated returns of semiclassical trajectories.
-Local disorder lifts the degeneracies of the underlying periodic potential, generating small clusters of near-degenerate eigenstates associated with classical POs.
-Coherent interference within these clusters produces intensity enhancement along the corresponding POs, giving rise to \emph{variational scars}~\cite{Luukko_sci.rep_6_37656_2016}.
+In contrast, semiclassical propagation through an unbounded weakly disordered landscape can exhibit branched flow, where smooth random refraction generates caustics and filamentary intensity patterns~\cite{Daza2021,Heller2021,Heller_book}.
+This phenomenon has been observed, for instance, in 2D electron gases~\cite{Topinka2001} and optical media~\cite{laserbranch}.
+However, finite geometries qualitatively modify this picture: repeated returns of classical trajectories to the same regions of phase space enable coherent buildup along preferred paths.
+Therefore, finite clean systems whose bounded geometry supports families of classical POs support eigenstates that can exhibit enhanced probability density along these trajectories, interpreted as precursors of quantum scarring.
+Upon introducing local perturbations, the variational mechanism described above selects superpositions concentrated along specific POs, giving rise to variational scars~\cite{Luukko_sci.rep_6_37656_2016}.

 The orientation of these scarred states tends to be selected variationally, either maximizing or minimizing the overlap with the effective impurity landscape~\cite{simo,keski-rahkonen_phys.rev.b_97_094204_2017,keski-rahkonen_phys.rev.lett_123_214101_2019,Luukko_phys.rev.lett_119_203001_2017}.
-These features signal a form of weak ergodicity breaking that is distinct from typical localization phenomena, such as Anderson, dynamical or many-body localization.
+This aspect follows from standard degenerate perturbation theory for a finite size set of nearly degenerate eigenstates of the unperturbed system, from which the perturbed system selects linear combinations extremizing the impurity potential.
+These features signal a form of weak ergodicity breaking that is distinct from typical localization phenomena, such as Anderson~\cite{Anderson1958,Abrahams1979, Anderson_localization_book}, dynamical~\cite{Casati_book, Izrailev_phys.rep_196_299_1990, Guarneri_Phys.Rev.Lett_113_174101_2014} or many-body localization~\cite{Abanin_rev.mod.phys_91_021001_2019}.